kushaldas/pym/docs/virtualenv.rst

 Installation
 ============

-In Python3 now there is a command called *pyvenv* which can be used to create virtual environments.
+In Python3 we can use the  *venv* module to create virtual environments.

 Usage
 =====